software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 Spring Doc is a library for generating a JSON-formatted description of a REST API from our controller classes and their methods.
 This description follows a common format called the [OpenAPI Specification](https://swagger.io/docs/specification/about/) format.
 Once the OpenAPI formatted description is generated, there are tools to display the information in a user-friendly way as a user interface.
 One of such tools is [Swagger](https://swagger.io/).

 Swagger provides documentation for the API endpoints we define in the controller methods.
 The documentation is a user interface that lists the endpoints and provides information for each one, such as what the request for the endpoint looks like and what's in the response.
 We can also easily send requests and inspect the response using the user interface.
-[Here](https://petstore.swagger.io/) is an example of a Swagger documentation.
+[Swagger Petstore](https://petstore.swagger.io/) is an example of a Swagger documentation.

 Let's start documenting our API by adding the Spring Doc dependency to the `<dependencies>` list in the `pom.xml` file: